 Coast Guard bases, barracks, and offices frequently used asbestos in the walls, roofs, and flooring.
-This helped keep bases resistant to fire and water damage.
+This helped with fireproofing and keeping bases resistant to water damage.

 Though everyone who spent time in these buildings was potentially at risk, the Coast Guard members who built them were in especially high danger.
 Coast Guard construction workers came in contact with asbestos-based insulation, cement, and paint.

 If they had to demolish or repair asbestos-based buildings, asbestos fibers could be released into the surrounding air.
 This would not only endanger them but other nearby Coast Guard personnel.